Ruglon/test-framework-playwright/README.markdown

 # Playwright TestNG Automation Framework

 A robust test automation framework for **UI and API testing** using **Playwright**, **TestNG**, and **Allure** reporting.
 Built with Java 17, it supports cross-browser testing (Chromium, Firefox, Safari/WebKit) with parallel execution and group-based test filtering (e.g., `ui`, `api`, `regression`).
-The framework tests web applications, such as the Elements page for form submission, and APIs, such as `https://reqres.in/api/users`, generating detailed Allure reports viewable via GitHub Actions.
+The framework tests web applications, such as the Elements page for form submission, and APIs, such as `https://reqres.in/api/users`, generating detailed Allure reports viewable via GitHub Actions and hosted on GitHub Pages.

 ## Features
 - **Cross-Browser Testing**: Tests run on Chromium, Firefox, and Safari (mapped to WebKit).
 - **API Testing**: Supports API testing with Playwright’s APIRequestContext.
 - **Parallel Execution**: Configured with `parallel="methods"` and `thread-count="3"`.
 - **Test Groups**: Filter tests by groups (`ui`, `api`, `navigation`, `form`, `regression`).
-- **Allure Reports**: Interactive reports with test steps and metadata, hosted temporarily via Surge.sh and intended for persistent hosting on GitHub Pages.
+- **Allure Reports**: Interactive reports with test steps and metadata, hosted on GitHub Pages and accessible via GitHub Actions job summary.
 - **Cross-Platform**: Setup scripts for Windows, macOS, and Linux.
-- **Modular Design**: Page Object Model with `BaseTest`, `ElementsTest`, `ElementsSteps`, `BasePage`, and API tests like `MinimalPlaywrightApiTest`.
+- **Modular Design**: Page Object Model with `BaseTest`, `ElementsTest`, `ElementsSteps`, `BasePage`, and some One-Class tests.

 ## Project Structure
 ```